Rigidity of GAP elements in contact

 Geometric nonlinearity is incredibly useful in structural analysis.
-It can help you check if your model is correct, or allow for a great structural optimization.
-Today I will discuss the basics of what does geometrically nonlinear analysis do using not the theory but real-life examples!
+It can help you check if your model is correct, or allow for great structural optimization.
+Today I will discuss the basics of what does geometrically nonlinear analysis does using not the theory but real-life examples!

 I will explain what nonlinear geometry actually does.
-I promise there is no complex theory here – I will only use simply to understand real-life examples.
+I promise there is no complex theory here – I will only use simple real-life examples.

 I really love simple real-life examples.
 When it comes to geometric nonlinearity the best one is a string you hang your laundry on.

 Take a look.
 A wet sweater is what… 5 kg?
 Assuming the string is 5m long that would produce a bending moment of 0.0625kNm.
 Seems small right?
 But the string is only 5mm in diameter (assuming you really have an awesome laundry string, mine is more like 3mm…).
 Section modulus of such cross-section is 0.0123cm^3.
 This means that in order to carry the weight of the sweater (as a beam) the string should withstand the stress of 0.0625kNm/1.23e-8 m^3 = 5081MPa… only 20 times more than steel.

 When I look at my string I rather doubt the gigantic strength hidden within.
 And yet it works…

 The above example is a typical linear approach to a problem.
 Perhaps you noticed that my example cheated a bit.
 I didn’t draw any deflection!
 In fact, it would be easy to calculate it as well.
 If my string would be made from steel (far from it in reality) that would be only… 20.2m.

 Think how much my poor string would have to elongate to deform that much (5m string deflecting 20m?!?).
 This question brings us closer to understanding nonlinear geometry… where large deformations theory is being used.